-- (a) Buffers shall meet the minimum width requirements for uncomplimentary districts as shown in Section 702.02. - (b) In the event the required buffer width is partially or completely contained within an existing easement (e.g. power or natural gas transmission, etc.), a minimum buffer of no less than 25 feet in width shall be required outside the easement; however, any and all screening and supplemental plantings requirements of the Section 702.05 shall be met outside of the easement area. - (a) When a proposed development adjoins an existing development of a higher intensity, but the full width of the required buffer does not exist on the existing development, the new development shall provide a buffer of adequate width to meet the full width required on Table 7-A when considered in combination with any existing buffer on the property of the adjoining existing development. - (b) All screening requirements and other applicable conditions of Section 702.05 shall be met.
-These screening requirements also apply where a non-residential use abuts a public street(s) across from a residential district. - (c) No access through this buffer shall be allowed. - (d) Buffering and open space requirements as required in this Article shall be met on properties where tree harvesting is proposed.
-See also the notice requirements for tree harvesting in the Forestry and Logging Section of the Restrictions on Particular Uses of this Development Code.
+- (a) Buffers shall meet the minimum width requirements for uncomplimentary districts as shown in Section 702.02. - (b) In the event the required buffer width is partially or completely contained within an existing easement (e.g. power or natural gas transmission, etc.), a minimum buffer of no less than 25 feet in width shall be required outside the easement; however, any and all screening and supplemental plantings requirements of the Section 702.05 shall be met outside of the easement area. - (a) When a proposed development adjoins an existing development of a higher intensity, but the full width of the required buffer does not exist on the existing development, the new development shall provide a buffer of adequate width to meet the full width required on Table 7-A when considered in combination with any existing buffer on the property of the adjoining existing development.

-$^{^{1}}$ For the purpose of this Section, includes any manufactured housing development.
+$^{\rm 1}$ For the purpose of this Section, includes any manufactured housing development.

-2 Includes any land zoned RA-200, R-100, and R-75.
+&lt;sup>2 Includes any land zoned RA-200, R-100, and R-75.

-3 Buffer requirement also applies to land zoned PUD that abuts a single-family residential zoning district; see also Article 5 for additional requirements.
+&lt;sup>3 Buffer requirement also applies to land zoned PUD that abuts a single-family residential zoning district; see also Article 5 for additional requirements.

-$^{^{4}}$ Includes any land zoned RM and MH.
+&lt;sup>4 Includes any land zoned RM and MH.